Alice In Chains - SAP

 Surrounded by empty souls Artificial courage used And because so, once was mine I walk this maze alone

 The hidden song (and good for that) on the album is "Love Song", it is a collection of varied noise with swelling, burping, shouting and distortion mowing when someone in the background is angry and shouts loudly about his lover in a megaphone and it ends with a gentle piano playing.
-It could have been dropped because it is in no way suitable for the atmosphere of the album.
+It could have been dropped because it is in no way suitable for the album's atmosphere.

 Wash my face, cut out my teeth and tell me to grin My gums are bleeding!
 My gums are bleeding!